multiscale-cosim/Modular-Science/README.md

 ## License ##

-This project is under license from Apache License, Version 2.0.
+This project is under license from BSD 3-Clause.
 For more details, see the [LICENSE](LICENSE) file.

 ## Author ##

-Made by <a href="https://github.com/multiscale-cosim" target="_blank">Multiscale Co-simulation team</a>.
+Made by <a href="https://www.fz-juelich.de/en/ias/jsc/about-us/structure/simulation-and-data-labs/sdl-neuroscience" target="_blank">Multiscale Co-simulation team</a>.

 ## Acknowledgement ##

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785907 (HBP SGA2).

 This project/research has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (HBP SGA3).
 Specific Grant Agreement ‘Interactive Computing E-Infrastructure for the Human Brain Project – ICEI’ (01/2018-03/2023).

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 800858 (HBP SGA ICEI).